 First of all, what can you learn from the Ed Coan deadlift program?
 If you're new to deadlifting, you probably never seen or even heard of Ed Coan.
 I understand, because neither did I.

-But, you will want to get better at the deadlift once you're hooked.
+But, deadlifting will hook you, and you will want to get better.
 And before long, you run into the name of Ed Coan as I did too.

 Here is why Ed Coan is the Deadlift Maven:

 “Coan set over 71 powerlifting world records.
-For many in the powerlift community, He is the greatest powerlifter of all time.
-He was also the lightest person to cross the 2,400 pound barrier in the powerlifting total.”
+For many in the powerlifting community, He is the greatest powerlifter of all time.
+He was also the lightest person to cross the 2,400-pound barrier in the powerlifting total.”

-The powerlifting total is the sum of three lifts.
-The bench press, the squat and our interest here – the deadlift.
-These 3 lifts make up the sport of powerlifting.
+The powerlifting total is the sum of three lifts; the bench press, squat, and deadlift.
+These three lifts make up the sport of powerlifting.

 - Squat – 1,003 pounds or 455 kilograms

 - Bench press – 573 pounds or 260 kilograms

 - Deadlift – 887 lbs or 402.5 kilograms

 - Powerlifting Total – All three lifts combined add up to 2,463 pounds or 1,117.5 kilograms